a-melie/reserve-strategique/README.md

     * run yarn encore dev

 Usage
-Launch the server with the command below and follow the instructions on the homepage /;
+Launch the server with the command below

-$ symfony server:start
+    * symfony server:start
 Then go to localhost url